geyserfund/geyser-app/README.md

 **Docker** ( optional )
 We can use `docker` and `docker compose` for local development of the `geyser-app`.
-If you prefer using docker for devlopment, make sure to have them installed on your local development machine, see [here](https://docs.docker.com/get-docker/).
+If you prefer using docker for development, make sure to have them installed on your local development machine, see [here](https://docs.docker.com/get-docker/).

 <br />